 Winter is cold, long, and difficult especially when you have little ones.
 Being trapped inside a house can make anyone go a little crazy!

-However, when weather allows (for us Chicago residents that is any temperature above 20 degrees), I suggest going outside and enjoying all the good things winter has to offer with our free speech therapy snow ideas!
+However, when weather allows, I suggest going outside and enjoying all the good things winter has to offer with our free speech therapy snow ideas.

 The main idea here is that speech and language practice can be incorporated all day during daily activities.
 There isn't anything super duper special you have to do but be aware of your child's needs, abilities, and YOUR language when playing with your child.